tokio-rs/website/content/blog/2019-10-scheduler.md

 operation will attempt to claim half of the queue instead of a single task.
 This has some nice characteristics which we will cover later.

-The last missing piece is consuning the global queue.
+The last missing piece is consuming the global queue.
 This queue is used to handle overflow from processor local queues as well as to submit tasks to the scheduler from non-processor threads.
 If a processor is under load, i.e. the local run queue has tasks.
 The processor will attempt to pop from the global